Old Down

-Old Down is a hamlet in South Gloucestershire, near the larger villages of Olveston and Tockington and a mile west of Alveston.
+Old Down is a hamlet in South Gloucestershire, near the larger villages of Olveston and Tockington.
 A tourist attraction called Old Down Country Park now occupies the country house in the village, and there is also a pub, The Fox, as well as several sporting facilities (a cricket club, football pitch and a bowling green).

+Old Down Manor was built in 1856 for Thomas Ward Johnson, sold in 1881 to William Hartford and altered by Sir George Oatley, and rebuilt in 1952 after a fire.
+As of 2013 it was available for weddings and private events.
+It is on the National Heritage List for England.